Northern Savonia is the region with the most delicious cuisine in Finland

 Lignell & Piispanen, which still operates in Kuopio, is the third oldest family business in Finland.
 The company produces mild and strong alcoholic beverages, such as Kova Tee, a long drink developed during Prohibition and taken into production last autumn, as well as another novelty, the hand-crafted Gustav Metsä Gin.
 The gin is produced from ingredients found in Finnish forests, including rowanberry, birch leaf, lingonberry, nettle, and dandelion root.

 However, Savonia is not completely self-sufficient either: the annual Kuopio Wine Festival brings the most famous wine country, France, to Kuopio.
-This year, the Wine Festival will be held between June 25 and July 4 at Kuopio’s Passenger Harbour.
 In addition to wine and champagne, the festival also features French cuisine and concerts (at a fee).

 The market hall showcases Savonian culture and cuisine